 7. Know When to Walk Away

-Perfectionism is a double-edged sword.
+Perfectionism could be impacting your ability for managing leadership stress.
+It is a double-edged sword.
 On one hand, it is the drive that has led many leaders to experience the success they’ve achieved.
 On the other hand, it can often lead to an obsession with offering a perfect product or service.

 8. Reduce Your Workload by Delegating